tiffanyadu/100-days-of-code-2/log.md

 * currying & partial application

 **Thoughts:** Here we go – I was right to anticipate having difficulties with these challenges.
 Got stuck on the second one, "Diff Two Arrays".
 Not quite sure how to approach this challenge, but hopefully a fresh start tomorrow will help.

+### Day 32: December 10, 2018

+**Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Feel terrible about skipping SO many days in a row!
+But with how busy I've been at work, it was some much needed rest.
+Had a lot of trouble with the Diff Two Arrays challenge, but I managed to figure it out on my own without looking up the solution, so I'm quite satisfied with that!